textcortex/JSON-DOC/docs/html-conversion.md

     class node1,node3,node4,node6,node7 string;
 ```

-In this example, only the paragraph element creates a JSON-DOC (paragraph) block.
+In this example, only the `<p>` element creates a JSON-DOC (paragraph) block.

 - Terminal string nodes (colored green) are returned as strings while recursing the tree.
 - HTML tags that don't create blocks (colored yellow), but apply some style, such as `<b>` and `<em>`, are returned as empty rich text objects with corresponding `Annotations`.
 - HTML tags that create blocks (colored red), such as `<p>`, `<blockquote>`, `<code>`, etc. are returned as empty JSON-DOC blocks.

-The function `process_tag(node)` receives the top level node and recurses its children which are themselves elements.
+The function `process_tag(node)` receives the top level node and recurses its children which are themselves either HTML elements or text nodes.

 ```python
 def process_tag(node):